chuongmep/Awesome-Dynamo/readme.md

 - Make an individual pull request for each suggestion
 - Use the following format for commit message: Add FeatureName
 - Use the following format: [NAME](LINK) - DESCRIPTION
+- List, after your addition, should be alphabetically
 - The link should be the name of the project
 - Keep descriptions concise and clear (Keep It Simple, Stupid)
 - New categories, or improvements to the existing ones are also welcome